apiad/violetear/Readme.md

 - Support transitions with helper methods to create animation curves
 - Fully typed method signatures

+**0.8.1**

+- Add color palettes with generator methods to `Colors`.
+- Add example with color functionality.

 **0.8.0**

 - Improved color space conversion in the `Color` class